hillerliao/valiant-falstaff.github.io/_posts/2015-8-4-IbPy-Getting-Started.md

     <error id=-1, errorCode=2104, errorMsg=Market data farm connection is OK:usfarm>
     <error id=-1, errorCode=2106, errorMsg=HMDS data farm connection is OK:ushmds>

 These errors aren't errors at all, they actually mean that you've successfully connected to IB's servers and that the connection is working properly.
 I know, it's stupid, and this is just one of the several instances of code cruft you'll find in the IB API.
 Fortunately, none of the code cruft I've run across has hindered my ability to actually do things, they're just odd quirks that you can ignore or work around once you know about them.
 When you get a message with errorCode 2104 or 2106, you can safely ignore it (as I do) or set a flag in your program saying that the connection is working properly.
 These aren't the only faux error messages: the [IB API Error Codes page](https://www.interactivebrokers.com/en/software/api/apiguide/tables/api_message_codes.htm) will help you determine which error messages are genuine errors and which aren't.
 If you're still in doubt, [call IB Technical Assistance](https://www.interactivebrokers.com/en/?f=customerService).
-I've found IB's customer service team to be pretty knowledgeable; after having called them more than 75 times, I give them a ~92% success rate in correctly answering my questions; sometimes an employee will give me incorrect information, but that's to be expected in any medium to large company.
+I've found IB's customer service team to be pretty knowledgeable; after having called them more than 75 times (my mom is so jealous), I give them a ~92% success rate in correctly answering my questions; sometimes an employee will give me incorrect information, but that's to be expected in any medium to large company.

 Hopefully this post gives you a leg up in getting started with IbPy.
-Feel free to leave a comment with any questions.
+Feel free to leave a comment with any questions, and see my other blog posts to get started coding the real juicy juicy.